restorando/cornelius/index.md

 });
 {% endhighlight %}

-## Constructor

-The first parameter the constructor takes is a `Date` object which will be used as the initial date to compute the dates that will be shown in the chart.
+The `initialDate` property is a `Date` object that will be used as the initial date to compute the following dates that will be shown in the chart.

 This `Date` object should have the `date` part of the object set as the beginning of the month (day 1), and must have the time set to '00:00'.